DenHvideDvaerg/tents-and-trees-mip-solver/README.md

 A Tents and Trees puzzle solver using mathematical programming.

 <!-- TODO:
-- Verify example and output (output is definitely wrong...)
 - Add badges
-- Test python versions (using github actions?)
 - Add link to streamlit app (probably after publishing)
 - A description of the model (whole Algorithm Details section needs to be reworked, Maybe have a new md file and link to it?)
 - Probably delete Features section?